josecollazzi/flutter_having_fun/README.md

 ## Features & Tech Stack

-- long list has being built with bloc, in this scenario a project built with riverpod is migrated to bloc
+- the feature long list has being built with bloc, in this scenario a project built with riverpod is migrated to bloc
-- all the other features has being built with riverpod
 - todo: build a long list with items with images that take long to load (only computing when is needed), fetch dynamically using bloc
+- basket has being built with riverpod, question_interviews doesn't use any state management.

 ---